Sarpy County treasurer submits resignation

 Jones’ resignation will take effect Aug.
 31, the county announced in a press release Tuesday.
 His resignation comes about nine months after he was elected to a four-year term.

-In an interview with The World-Herald, Jones said he’s “leaving on a high note.”
+In an interview with the Omaha World-Herald, Jones said he’s “leaving on a high note.”
 He said there wasn’t any particular incident that triggered his resignation.

 “I’ve been very grateful to my staff, who have been absolutely fantastic.
 We’ve made a lot of improvements in that office, and it’s all because of their hard work,” he said.
 “With these jobs comes a lot of responsibility.
 And that responsibility wears on you.
 It’s time for me to step down and not do anything for a while.”